 • lack of appetite;

-• retraction of a large fontanel (against the background of dehydration);
+• retraction of the large fontanel (against the background of dehydration);

 Diagnostics

-The diagnosis is made by a pulmonologist on the basis of a physical examination and auscultation (listening).
+The diagnosis is made by a pulmonologist based on a physical examination and auscultation (listening).

-When examining patients with bronchiolitis, the doctor pays attention to the frequency and nature of breathing, the presence of cyanosis of the skin, retraction of compliant places in the chest (gaps between the ribs and near the collarbones), and the duration of exhalation.
+When examining patients with bronchiolitis, the doctor pays attention to the frequency and nature of breathing, the presence of cyanosis of the skin, retraction of yielding places in the chest (the spaces between the ribs and near the collarbones), and the duration of exhalation.

 • biochemical and general blood tests (with bronchiolitis there is an increase in the number of leukocytes);